dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

 In the above search response, we have observed only five hits, which is as expected. :)

-The search results for similar reviews from the index screenshot is attached below.
+The search result for similar reviews from the index screenshot is attached below.

 ![More like this Search](/images/posts/similar-document-search-with-elasticsearch/more-like-this.png#center)